seunghyeokleeme/xBD_road_damage_assessment/README.md

    uv venv
    ```

 ## Dataset

-The project uses the xBD dataset.
+This project uses the **xBD dataset**.
 The dataset should be structured as follows:

-**Note:** Since this project focuses on road segmentation rather than building segmentation, manual labeling is required.
+**Note:** This project focuses on road segmentation, which requires road labels.
+Since the official xBD dataset does not provide them, we generated the ground-truth masks using the process detailed below.

 ```
 datasets/